 - Whip all ingredients in a medium bowl until smooth with a handheld mixer.
 (Can be made 3 days ahead and refrigerated, or frozen in desired portions up to 2 months.)

 - Cover the pot and remove from heat.
 Let poach for 5 minutes without peeking.
-After 5 minutes, use a slotted spoon to remove the eggs and place on a paper-towel lined plate to drain. *See Recipe Notes on how to make ahead.
+After 5 minutes, use a slotted spoon to remove the eggs and place on a paper-towel lined plate to drain. *See Notes below on how to make ahead.

 - Place a slice of toasted brioche on each plate.
 Spread herbed butter on each slice.